Kronos-192081/DistSys-Spr24/A1/README.md

   - `Status` : Status of the response for the request sent by the client.

 ### Response
-- It stores the details of message received during request to server at \home and \heartbeat.
+- It stores the details of message received during request to server at /home and /heartbeat.
 - Attributes
   - `Message` : The message from the server that is to be sent to the client.
   - `Status` : Status of the response for the request sent by the client.